Culture, Urine, Routine (REFLEX)

 • SUSC-2 $30.90

-When is a Urine Culture test ordered?
+When is a Culture Urine Routine test ordered?

-A small amount of urine is placed on one or more agar plates and incubated at body temperature for a urine culture.
+A small amount of urine is placed on one or more agar plates and incubated at body temperature for a culture urine routine.
 Any bacteria or yeast present in the urine sample will grow into little circular colonies during the next 24 to 48 hours.
 The number of colonies and the size, shape, and color of these colonies assist identify which bacteria are present in the urine sample, and the number of colonies shows the amount of bacteria that were initially present in the urine sample.
 A laboratory technician counts the total number of colonies on the agar plate and determines how many types have grown.
 If a good, clean catch sample was taken for the test, the only bacteria found should be from an infection.
 Typically, there will be only one variety of bacterium present in relatively significant quantities.
 More than one type of bacteria may be present at any given time.
 This could be the result of a multi-pathogen infection, although it's more likely owing to contamination from the skin picked up during the urine collection.

 A gram stain will be performed on a colony from each type by the laboratory technician.
 The bacteria are examined under a microscope by the laboratory technician.
 Different species of bacteria will have distinct colors and forms.
 Under a microscope, the bacterium Escherichia coli, which is responsible for the majority of urinary tract infections, will appear as gram-negative rods.
 Lactobacillus, a frequent vaginal contaminant found in women's urine, will show up as gram-positive rods.
 Some bacteria, such as Lactobacillus, are easy to detect by a skilled lab technician, are nonpathogenic, and do not require additional research.
 Others, such as gram-negative rods, represent clusters of identical bacteria that will necessitate extra testing to determine which bacteria are present.

-After 24 to 48 hours of incubation, if there is no or little growth on the agar, the urine culture is declared negative for pathogens and the culture is complete.
+After 24 to 48 hours of incubation, if there is no or little growth on the agar, the culture urine routine is declared negative for pathogens and the culture is complete.
 If one or more pathogens are found, more testing is done.
 Testing is performed to determine which bacteria are present, as well as susceptibility testing to determine which antibiotics are most likely to cure the infection.

 1. Urinalysis: